pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

 The result is 0 all across.
-Doing a simple `find()` will give the same results as how it was before.
-The list will be the same.
+Doing a simple `find()` will give the same results as they were before.
 If we want the database to check if the match is not found, then insert it, we need to use the option called **upsert**.
 Now let's use the same query and make a small change in it.
 Let's add a third parameter for the `update()` function, specifying an object with only `upsert` set to `true`.

 ```language-javascript
 db.students.update({